 Evidence shows that enrolling and keeping girls in school can positively impact their health, protection, and economic prosperity, and improve the security of their communities and countries.
 Yet globally, 130 million girls between the ages of 6 and 17 are out of school.
 Unfortunately, barriers such as child marriage, harassment and violence, and social discrimination keep girls from long-term, quality education, perpetuating poverty and increasing health risks and social disenfranchisement.

 Luckily, bipartisan legislation called the Keeping Girls in School Act (H.R.
 2153 / S.1071) is designed to harness the power of the U.S. Government to address these barriers through smart investments and coordination between U.S. Government agencies.
-The bill complements and builds on existing guidance and legislation on education and child marriage in U.S. foreign policy and programmatic efforts, codifying the U.S. Global Strategy to Empower Adolescent Girls.
+The bill complements and builds on existing guidance and legislation on education and child marriage in U.S. foreign policy and programmatic efforts.

 In late January, the House of Representatives passed H.R.
 2153, moving us one step closer toward ensuring girls' access to education worldwide.
 Now, we need the Senate to advance the bill.
 Join us in asking your Senators to cosponsor the Keeping Girls in School Act today!